- Russian hackers Knocking into CCTV in Ukraine Cafes

 - Russia is contemplating lifting Twitter ban

-Russia is contemplating ending its ban on Twitter, following the reinstatement of access to the accounts of Russian state agencies.
-The ban had been imposed on the social media platform before Elon Musk assumed leadership in October last year.
-However, since last Friday, users have been able to search and access the accounts of various Russian agencies, including the Kremlin, Foreign Affairs, and Defence ministries.
+After kept blocking Twitter for so many days, now Russia is contemplating ending its ban on Twitter.
+It do so, after the reinstatement of access to the accounts of Russian state agencies.
+The ban had been imposed on the social media platform before Elon Musk assumed leadership in October last year (2022).
+However, since last Friday, users have been able to search and access the accounts of various Russian agencies, including the Kremlin, Foreign Affairs, and Defence ministries – Indicating a positive news for many Twitter followers.

 Recently, Dmitry Medvedev, the Deputy Secretary of the Russian Security Council, posted a tweet labelling Ukraine as a “Nazi regime”.
 Interestingly, Musk defended the former Russian President’s freedom to tweet on the platform.